What happens to spending in retirement?

-The first 5 to 15 years of retirement tends to represent the golden years or what I call the “Go-go” years.
+The first 5 to 15 years of retirement tend to represent the golden years or what I call the “Go-go” years.
 This is a time when you may choose to travel more and have more fun because you physically have the ability to do so.

 As you age and health tends to deteriorate, there tends to be less spending on discretionary lifestyle spending.
 In the “Slow-go” years, you tend to travel less, drive less, and even eat less.
-You may not play golf or tennis as much and expenses related to socialization tends to drop as well.
+You may not play golf or tennis as much and expenses related to socialization tend to drop as well.
 Overall, many retirees (but not all) find that their spending in retirement actually decreases the older they get.

 Spending on healthcare increases the older you get